Academic Integrity Procedure

 3. Unusual failure to answer the question and/or failing to provide examples relevant to the assessment task (possibly indicating that a standard, off-topic essay/case study has been purchased)

-5. References that are misrepresented, inappropriate or irrelevant
+5. References that are misrepresented, inappropriate, irrelevant or hallucinated.

 6. Inclusion of material that was not covered in class or recommended reading and is markedly outside the scope or above the expected level of the student’s assessment/unit/course